egoist/poi/examples/infer-html/README.md

-vbuild (cli) could infer options for html-webpack-plugin from your `package.json`:
+Poi (cli) could infer options for html-webpack-plugin from your `package.json`:

 ```js
 {